Bold BI Deployment Using Reverse Proxy Setup

 Setup and Deployment

-Step 1: Install Bold BI on Machine One
+Step 1: Install Bold BI on Host Machine

 For example, the Bold BI application is configured with the following domain: